evelinehong/PTR/README.md

 ## TODOs
 baseline models will be available soon!

-## Errata
-We have manually examined the images, annotations and questions twice.
-However, provided that there are annotation errors of the PartNet dataset we used, there could still be some errors in the scene annotations. **If you find any errors that make the questions unanswerable, please contact yninghong@gmail.com**.

 ## About the Data
 The data includes train/val/test images / questions / scene annotations / depths.
 Note that due to data cleaning process, the indices of the images are not necessarily consecutive.